storesafe/cordova-sqlite-storage/README.md

 ## Background processing

 The threading model depends on which version is used:
-- For Android, one background thread per db (always);
+- For Android, one background thread per db;
-- for iOS, background processing using a thread pool (always).
+- for iOS, background processing using a thread pool.

 # Sample with PRAGMA feature